Oscar Fristrom

 Carl Magnus Oscar Friström (16 January 1856 – 26 June 1918), generally known as Oscar Fristrom, was a portrait painter and art teacher born in Sweden, who had a substantial career in Queensland and South Australia, and was best known for his depictions of Aboriginal Australians.
-Fristrom did a number of Aboriginal portraits and paintings.

 History

-Fristrom was born a son of C. Friström of Sturkö, Blekinge in Sweden.
+Fristrom was born a son of Claus August Friström of Sturkö, Blekinge in Sweden.
 He arrived in Brisbane, Australia in 1883.
-By 1885 Oscar was employed at the Elite Photo Co., owned by D. H. Hutchison, where he was responsible for the colouring and over-painting of photographic portraits, which was much in vogue at the time.
+By 1885 Oscar was employed at D. H. Hutchison's Elite Photo Co., where he was responsible for the colouring and over-painting of photographic portraits, which was much in vogue at the time.

 In 1884 Fristrom exhibited in the fine arts section of the annual Queensland National Association Exhibition, and by the late 1880s he was one of the few professional artists in Brisbane.
 He was also one of the first artists to create portraits of Aboriginal people, created through the technique of over-painting photographs.

 He was largely self-taught, but his second oil painting was of sufficient merit to be shown at the 1886 Brisbane Exhibition.

 He was, with L. W. K. Wirth, James Laurence Watts, and Walter Jenner, in 1888 a founding member of the Queensland Art Society.
 This led to R. Godfrey Rivers working for the foundation of the Queensland National Art Gallery.

 He left for Adelaide in September 1893, where he found employment with Fritz & Co. photographic studio, and in November was accepted as a member of the Adelaide Easel Club.
 While in Adelaide, Fristrom painted and sketched portraits of well-known Adelaide identity, Aboriginal man Poltpalingada Booboorowie.
-In August 1894 an exhibition of oil portraits by Fristrom was mounted at the "Easel Clubroom" at 62, Rundle Street in Adelaide.
+In August 1894 an exhibition of oil portraits by Fristrom was mounted at the "Easel Clubroom" at Fritz and Bernard's Art Palace, 62 Rundle Street in Adelaide.

 He returned to Brisbane in September 1894.